lachlan-waugh/6443/slides/content/week7.md

 ---

-### Stored XSS
+### stored XSS
-* Payload is stored in some database
+* payload is stored in some database
-    * Anybody who visits a certain page will view it
+    * anybody who visits a certain page will view it
     * e.g. blog posts, twitter (lol)
 * generally worse, but more easily detected